zen-logic/claude-proxy/README.md

 ## Background

-This came out of a project called Yozora — an exploration of persistent AI personality across sessions.
+This came out of a project exploring persistent AI personality across sessions.
 The proxy was built to give the model room to be a collaborator instead of a fast coding assistant.
 Replacing the system prompt turned out to be the single most impactful change.

 ## License